 To understand the relationship between people, watch how often they nod their heads.

-- both men and women nod more often when talking to an authority figure
+A study found these tendencies: both men and women nod more often when talking to an authority figure, and women also nod more often than men to their peers.

 A lot of nodding could therefore signal a person sees someone with a lot of respect, or considers them an authority figure.